Give a child-in-need a summer that can change their future…

-Swimming, canoeing, drama and music, kayaking, ropes courses, arts and crafts, and overnight tripping… the spirit of the wilderness!
-And built into all this fun are deeper leadership skills – skills necessary for life success – skills like communication, perseverance, listening, problem-solving and teamwork.
+Swimming, canoeing, music, kayaking, archery, ropes courses, arts and crafts and overnight tripping… the spirit of the wilderness!
+And build into all this fun are character and leadership lessons – communication, teamwork, problem solving and goal setting – the development of skills necessary for life success!

 Staff care deeply about the campers, supporting them as they practise positive interactions with each other and with adults, and celebrating their achievements.
 Campers return home bursting with great stories of their personal accomplishments, new leadership skills and wonderful memories.